-Sales is different for Professional Services practices than it is for other types of B2B firms.
+Business Development for Professional Services practices is different than it is for other types of B2B firms.
 How so?

 Nowhere else is it more important or evident that your customer wants to do business with a real person, that is someone they trust.

 While the stages of the Marketing Hourglass are still the same - Know=> Like => Trust => Try => Buy - how you approach them will be slightly different for Professional Services than for other types of firms.

 How Business Development for Professional Services is Different - Educating and Informing versus Selling